rakshathavasudev/MovieApp/README.md

 # MovieApp
-Movie Bluff is a movie app which lists user searched movies from the OMDb API.The application also has pagination functionality and is responsive.
+Movie Buff is a movie app which lists user searched movies from the OMDb API.The application also has pagination functionality and is responsive.

 # Server
 live-server npm